LiteBoosting/Machine_Learning_Notes/README.md

 # Machine_Learning_Notes
-Learning notes are in thw wiki of this repository.
+Learning notes are in the wiki of this repository.